01 of 09

 For Both: Watch hang gliders catch the drafts off the cliffs of Fort Funston.
-With 200-foot high sandy bluffs this national park has the beach, the dunes, and plenty of forested areas to explore.
-It’s a fun stroll with friends and definitely bring your dog along.Continue to 9 of 9 below.
+With 200-foot high sandy bluffs, this national park has the beach, the dunes, and plenty of forested areas to explore.
+It’s a fun stroll with friends and definitely brings your dog along.Continue to 9 of 9 below.

 09 of 09